 - Add a trigger to the template, as described in Create a release trigger.

-- In the Group Id box, type the group ID of the artifact.
+- In the Group Id box, type the artifact group ID.

-- In the Artifact Id box, type the artifact ID of the artifact.
+- In the Artifact Id box, type the artifact ID.

-In the Version box, type the version of the artifact.
+In the Version box, type the artifact version.

 Here, you can use

 RELEASE, and snapshot versions (such as

 LATESTto trigger on both release and snapshot versions of a particular artifact.
 With

 RELEASE, only release versions will be tracked.
 Triggering redeployments of release versions (such as 1.0.0) is not supported.